jusbuckingham/jusbuckingham/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request.
-Make sure to:
+To contribute:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/YourFeature`)